adj97/TFM_Thesis/README.md

 ## Ideas \(Future Capabilities)
 - Traffic distribution matrix could be a function of time for different preferences throughout a working day
+- Split output object to hold each road density seperate

 ## Test cases used
 1. Example test case description, *`Author, A.N., Paper Name, 2019`*